-Mr. Marzano’s municipal law experience includes currently serving as the City Attorney for the City of Plymouth and the City of Northville.
+Mr. Marzano’s municipal law experience includes currently serving as the City Attorney for the city of Plymouth and formerly for the city of Northville.
 Apart from his typical duties as a city attorney, Mr. Marzano also handles specialized matters which include zoning issues, telecommunications matters, election law issues, charter revisions, and annexation issues on behalf of municipal and private-commercial clients.

 Representative Client Work